*This page is currently under construction as of 10-05-2021. Please contact the MS or PhD program if you have specific questions.*

 Candidacy form Oct.
 1 Jan.
 2 April 1

 Important!
 1. The candidacy form for an M.S. degree cannot be completed until the M.S. thesis or essay has been completed, approved and signed.
-2. The due dates for the candidacy form vary slightly from year to year; the exact dates can be obtained by asking the graduate secretary.
+2. The due dates for the candidacy form vary slightly from year to year; the exact dates can be found on the SGS website.
 3. It is the student's responsibility to be aware of these deadlines and to take care of all that is necessary.
-Although we make some effort to remind the students, it is, nevertheless, the student's job to know what is required and by when it must be done.
+Although we make some effort to remind the students, it is, nevertheless, the student's responsibility to know what is required and by when it must be done.

 Other random questions and answers

-- The graduate secretary of the division, in charge of all matters concerning graduate students, is located in Room 302 of Hill Center, phone 848-445-7065.
+- The Program Coordinator of the PhD Program, in charge of all matters concerning PhD students, is located in Room 302 of Hill Center, telephone # 848-445-7065.

 - The Graduate Lounge and Mail Room is Hill Center, Room 350.
 Each TA and RA has an individual mailbox.
 Others are under A,B,...,Y,Z. Please check your mail at least once a week.

-- Student I.D. cards may be picked up from RUConnection, in Records Hall, College Avenue Campus.
+- Student I.D. cards may be picked up in various locations: https://ipo.rutgers.edu/publicsafety/id-location#nb

 - See Section 7.5 for information about the Graduate Student Association within the division.